 config.userAgent = userAgent;

-....// Other settings.
+....// Other settings

 // Set the configuration for the player.

-[self.player setConfig:config];Configure network retry time and count
+[self.player setConfig:config];Configure network retry count and timeout

-// First, get the configuration.
+// Get the current configuration.

 AVPConfig *config = [self.player getConfig];

-// Set the network timeout in milliseconds.
+// Specify the network timeout period.
+Unit: milliseconds.

 config.networkTimeout = 5000;